erancha/rabbitmq-rpc/README.md

 **How it works:**

 1. The Web API publishes a message (e.g., `CreateUserMessage`) to the topic exchange with a specific routing key (e.g., `user.created`), along with `reply_to` queue and `correlation_id`.
-2. The Worker's queue, bound to the topic patterns (`user.*`, `todo.*`), receives matching messages.
+2. The Worker's queues, bound to the topic patterns (`user.*`, `todo.*`), receive matching messages.
 The Worker processes the request and sends a response to the `reply_to` queue.
 3. The Web API waits for and receives the response on its temporary queue, matching it by `correlation_id`.

 **Tradeoffs:**

-- Introduces blocking/waiting on the client side (Web API) for each request.
 - More complex than simple publish/subscribe: requires managing temp queues, correlation IDs, and timeouts.
-- Not as easy to trace/debug as HTTP APIs, and not RESTful.
+- Not as easy to trace/debug as RESTful APIs.

 **When to use:**